sinamics/ztnet/README.md

 - `POSTGRES_USER`: The username for the PostgreSQL database.
 - `POSTGRES_PASSWORD`: The password for the PostgreSQL database user.
 - `POSTGRES_DB`: The name of the PostgreSQL database.
+- `NEXTAUTH_URL`: The URL for NextAuth authentication.
+- `NEXTAUTH_SECRET`: The secret key for NextAuth authentication.
+- `NEXT_PUBLIC_SITE_NAME`: Site name used in the Next.js application.

+These are system environment variables used by the ZeroTier service and should not be changed:

 - `ZT_OVERRIDE_LOCAL_CONF`: Allows overriding local ZeroTier configuration.
 - `ZT_ALLOW_MANAGEMENT_FROM`: Defines the IP range allowed to access the ZeroTier management interface.
 - `ZT_ADDR`: The address of the ZeroTier service.
-- `NEXTAUTH_URL`: The URL for NextAuth authentication.
-- `NEXTAUTH_SECRET`: The secret key for NextAuth authentication.
 - `NEXT_PUBLIC_CLIENTVAR`: A public client variable used by the Next.js application.
-- `NEXT_PUBLIC_SITE_NAME`: Site name used in the Next.js application.

 To change any of these values, update the corresponding environment variable in the `docker-compose.yml` file.